Does Frozen Cheese Go Bad? (And How Long It Lasts?)

 Does frozen cheese go bad?
 You can store frozen cheese indefinitely at zero degrees Fahrenheit.
 But remember, the quality would deteriorate over time.

-You have to also remember that you can’t freeze all types of cheeses.
+You have also to remember that you can’t freeze all types of cheeses.
 Hard cheeses freeze well, but softer ones don’t.
 You’re better off finishing your leftover soft cheese than freezing it.